 Photo: Antonis Achilleos

-Buttercream is made from combining sugar and butter to create a softer, more spreadable frosting (it also tastes delicious!).
+Buttercream is made from combining sugar and butter to create a softer, more spreadable frosting.
 Buttercream keeps the cake layers moist and can be piped or spread smoothly, though the frosting will not look as smooth or finished as fondant.
 Also, buttercream is prone to melting in warm weather, so if you’re planning an outdoor reception in the summer, then consider displaying the buttercream-frosted cake indoors or opt for fondant instead.